alexcurylo/mtp/README.md

 Roadmap
 -------

-Feel free to [open an issue](https://github.com/alexcurylo/mtp/issues/new) if there's something in particular you'd like to see here.
+[Open an issue](https://github.com/alexcurylo/mtp/issues/new) if there's something in particular you'd like to see here.

 Author
 ------